maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 The JSR-330 based `@Inject` annotation is to be found in `jakarta.inject` now.
 The corresponding JSR-250 based annotations `@PostConstruct` and `@PreDestroy` are to be found in `jakarta.annotation`.
-For the time being, Spring keeps detecting their `javax` equivalent as well, covering common use in pre-compiled binaries.
+For the time being, Spring keeps detecting their `javax` equivalents as well, covering common use in pre-compiled binaries.

 ### Data Access and Transactions